DigitalPublishingToolkit/TOD31NetworkedContentAnalysis/md/09conclusion.md

 the researcher focuses on the story told by the content.
-A third approach is the combination of the two, asking both what the platform does to the content and what stories the content tells.[^08conclusion_29^08conclusion_30] This approach would be most suitable to Networked content analysis, where we could explicitly add how the platforms network content, and how content is ‘inter-linked, inter-liked and inter-hashtagged’.[^08conclusion_31] However, noting the size of data sets and the necessity of close reading, the
+A third approach is the combination of the two, asking both what the platform does to the content and what stories the content tells.[^08conclusion_29^08conclusion_30] This approach would be most suitable to networked content analysis, where we could explicitly add how the platforms network content, and how content is ‘inter-linked, inter-liked and inter-hashtagged’.[^08conclusion_31] However, noting the size of data sets and the necessity of close reading, the